harness/harness-migrate/cmd/gitlab/README.md

 #### Export fails due to reach the Gitlab rate limit
 If project export fails due to reaching the Gitlab API rate limit, you could wait for an hour and re-run the migrator or exclude exporting metadata (options available are `--no-pr, --no-comment, --no-webhook, and --no-rule`)

+#### Missing Git LFS objects
+Make sure the Git Large File Storage (LFS) is enabled on your Gitlab project in Settings -> General settings -> Repository.

 #### Missing webhooks
 If you see missing items for webhooks you can refer `ExporterLogs.log` file in root of zip folder.